enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### Dialogs Configuration

-The `dialogs` submap within `$custom-theme` focusses on configuring the appearance of dialog components.
+The `dialogs` submap within `$custom-theme` focuses on configuring the appearance of dialog components.

 It contains only [title property](#1-title), for now: